shogaobili/IscB_regression/readme.md

 You can use the command to install all the requirements.

-conda create --name Tnpb
+conda create --name IscB_regression

-conda activate Tnpb
+conda activate IscB_regression

-conda install -c anaconda python=3.6 pip install -r requirements.txt
+conda install -c anaconda python=3.6

+pip install -r requirements.txt